materialdigital/dataportal_tutorial/README.md

 In order to use the user specific functinalities (e.g.  Data upload, creation of groups, ...) of the DataPartal you first need to create an account on the PMD Website.

-The direct link to the SingUp Page can be found at the[PMD Web page](https://www.material-digital.de/signup/).
+The direct link to the SingUp Page can be found at the [PMD Web page](https://www.material-digital.de/signup/).

 There you will be guided through the sing up process and relevant data is inquired.